-- [a] External Examiners are regarded as full and equal members of School/Department Boards, whose key role is to provide advice and guidance, and to give an external perspective.
-While External Examiners do not have a right of veto, Boards and should pay careful attention to any recommendations made by them - [b] As full members of Boards, External Examiners should attend relevant meetings, including supplementary meetings where appropriate. - [c] Where an External Examiner is unable to be present at the relevant meeting this should be agreed with the Head of School/Department in advance.
+- perspective.
+While External Examiners do not have a right of veto, Boards and should pay careful attention to any recommendations made by them - [b] As full members of Boards, External Examiners should attend relevant meetings, including supplementary meetings where appropriate. - [c] Where an External Examiner is unable to be present at the relevant meeting this should be agreed with the Head of School in advance.
 A mechanism should be put in place for obtaining the External Examiner's agreement with the marks and awards confirmed at the meeting.
 Where possible, telephone or video conferencing may be utilised. - [d] External Examiners attend meetings to scrutinise and endorse the outcomes of the assessment processes, whether confirming a set of results or the overall continuation or award decisions taken at programme-level. - [e] The endorsement of the decisions taken by the Board of Examiners should be given through the signature of the relevant External Examiner (s) on the cover sheet attached to Board transcripts - [f] External Examiners do not normally have a role in dealing with Mitigating Circumstances or Academic Misconduct other than by virtue of being a member of a Board of Examiners.